-Heat the vegetable oil in a large skillet.
-Add the tofu and cook until crispy and golden, about 5 minutes.
+Heat the vegetable oil over medium-low heat in a large skillet.
+Add the tofu and cook until crispy and golden, about 7 minutes per side.
 Flip and cook until the other side is golden and crispy.
+Patience is the key here.
 Pour the sauce over the tofu and flip each piece to coat.
 Reduce heat to a simmer and cook until the sauce thickens and all tofu is gloriously coated.

 Pingback:The Suntoucher - Bushwick Grill Club

 Pingback:Don't You Forget A Banh Mi - Bushwick Grill Club